The rise, fall, and reemergence of small batch, high-quality food production and the sharing economy.

 Although it seems bleak and like an uphill battle, it is encouraging to know food hasn’t always been produced this way.
 For generations in American history, communities, individuals, and households worked towards a self-sufficient lifestyle (now more often referred to as sustainability) working on their land to create the food and necessities they need to live.
 Some may know these people as homesteaders, others may be familiar with a similar idea, the victory garden movement during World War II.
 During this time, a reduced labor pool and the flow of resources to soldiers serving overseas led to a food shortage at home.
 The citizens of the United States were asked to counter this by growing victory gardens.
 Victory gardens were intended to produce a supplement of what every community needed to keep eating.

 A new way is possible!

 Today, we are fortunate enough to exist in an age where the application of new technologies to old world ideas can bring about exciting changes.
-With the emergence of sharing economies like AirBnB, Uber, Lyft, and Favor, individuals could use the connective power of the internet paired with extra time, extra living spaces, or an extra vehicle to generate an income where one previously did not exist.
+With the emergence of sharing economies like AirBnB, Uber, Lyft, and Favor, individuals can use the connective power of the internet paired with extra time, extra living spaces, or an extra vehicle to generate an income where one previously did not exist.
 The same is possible with extra, underutilized land and a family or individual with a passion for gardening and farming.
-The demand for local, small batch-high quality food, sustainably grown and transported does exist.
+The demand for local, small-batch, high quality food, sustainably grown and transported does exist.
 So why shouldn’t those skilled individuals be able to sell their produce to the community around them?
 The answer is they can!

 By Hal Roberts